Container Data Center: Definition, Benefits, Cost & Deployment Guide

 Cooling Systems

-Cooling solutions commonly include DX units, in-row cooling, or hybrid configurations.
+Cooling solutions commonly include DX units, in-row cooling, rear-door heat exchangers, or other hybrid configurations.
+The appropriate architecture depends on IT load, rack density, ambient conditions, and heat-rejection requirements.
 Due to the compact footprint, airflow management and temperature distribution must be carefully engineered to avoid localized hotspots and uneven thermal gradients.

 IT and Network Equipment